MarcoCapraro/SwiftUI-Projects/README.md

-# WeSplit
+# SwiftUI Projects
-This app will be used to practice and reinforce SwiftUI by creating a check-splitting application.
+This Repository will contain projects used to practice and reinforce SwiftUI.

+Current Porjects Include:
+- WeSplit